AmpyFin/Val/README.md

 The merge policy is **first non-None wins** per field according to adapter order you pass on the CLI (or list in `settings.yaml`).

+### Extending Dynamic Weighting

+To add a new strategy to the weighting system:

+1. Update `Pipeline/weighting.py` to include your strategy in the weight calculation
+2. Modify the `apply_weighted_valuation` function to handle your strategy
+3. Update the configuration schema in `core/config.py` and `config/settings.yaml`

 ---

 ## Troubleshooting